 Just a little extra money from one side job can go a long way these days.
 Supplemental income can be used towards paying off student loans, saving for a holiday, or putting a down payment on your new home.
 These days, your side job can even earn you more money than a regular job, and over the last few years, so many people have made their side hustle their full-time job.
 Depending on your needs, skills, and availability, there are a few good jobs you can try as a side job today.
-Who knows, these may turn out to be your full-time gig and highest paying job.
+Who knows, these side jobs may turn out to be your full-time gig and highest paying job.

 At Scholaroo, we’ve done some research and made a list of 22 of the best side jobs that pay a lot.
 We also give you advice on how to start each side gig and share how you can turn your side job into your full-time job.

 22 Side Jobs You Can Try

 #1 Selling or Renting Property

 Making money from real estate does not require full-time effort and you could work as a real estate agent part-time.
 Many real estate firms do not require realtors to work full-time.
 This means that once you get your real estate license and brush up on your sales skills, you could find yourself earning a commission on every property you help sell or rent out.
 How much you can make from this depends on the cost of sale for a property and the commission rate.